 Mol Carcinog.
 2008.
 Cekanova M, Baek SJ.
 The Laboratory of Environmental Carcinogenesis, Department of Pathobiology, College of Veterinary Medicine, University of Tennessee, Knoxville, Tennessee, USA.

 6-Gingerol, a natural product of ginger, has been known to possess anti-tumorigenic and pro-apoptotic activities.
-Our results suggest that 6-gingerol stimulates apoptosis through upregulation of NAG-1 and G(1) cell cycle arrest through downregulation of cyclin D1.
+Our results suggest that 6-gingerol stimulates apoptosis through upregulation of NAG-1 and G(1) cell cycle arrest.
 Multiple mechanisms appear to be involved in gingerol action, including protein degradation as well as beta-catenin, PKCepsilon, and GSK-3beta pathways.

 Mini Rev Med Chem.
 2014.
 Gingerol as a Cancer Chemopreventive Agent: a Review of its Activity on Different Steps of the Metastatic Process.

 Gingerol inhibits metastasis of MDA-MB-231 human breast cancer cells.